juliocgl/mancala-game-api/README.md

 ## Improvements

-- Include a database to store the game, allowing to save the status, multiplayer game... - Using @Entity and @Repository
 - Include user management and authentication/authorization, to only allow known players to play the game - Spring Security
+- Include event sourcing, to allow keeping the track of all movements
 - Include a front-end application to consume the API methods making it more user-friendly